ImmortalProgrammer/iWeatherify/README.md

 * Ensure that your repository is on node version 12.22.12 and npm version 6.14.6 before building your project:

 * For the database, preferably use mySQL.
-Here's a link to a clone of the empty database with all the settings preconfigured: https://file.io/XNB4dc6vhqGP
+Here's a link to a clone of the empty database with everything you need for the website: https://file.io/XNB4dc6vhqGP

 * For the backend/security.php file.
-In the "$allowed_origins" array data structure, make sure you add the website where you're hosting this project into the allowed origins
+In the "$allowed_origins" array data structure, make sure you add the website where you're hosting this project.

 * Ensure you have an empty uploads folder in the directory of which you put the deployed website